A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck constriction: Model development and simulations

 \subsection{3D numerical model development and validation}

-Three dimensional simulations were conducted using a Isogeometric Analysis (IGA) framework for membrane mechanics developed for this work.
+The membrane deformation problems considered in this paper can be modeled using classical thin shell theories of mechanics.
+However, given the geometric complexity and the associated boundary conditions, analytical solutions are inaccessible.
+Instead, we obtain three dimensional numerical solutions to the membrane deformation problems using the framework of Isogeometric Analysis (IGA) \cite{Cottrell2009}.
+An IGA method-based membrane mechanics framework has been developed for this work, and is build on top of the PetIGA \cite{2016petiga} open source library.
+In an IGA approach, the membrane geometry is discretized using a spline mesh and the governing equations (Fig. 1B, see thin shell formulation in the Supplementary Information) are converted to a nonlinear system of equations.
+This nonlinear system of equations is then solved to obtain the deformed membrane shape, and the related force and energy metrics.
 Of importance to our central result is that this framework naturally admits both symmetric and asymmetric deformation modes driven by the underlying physics.
 This framework has three key assumptions.
 First, a fundamental conjecture of the Helfrich model is that the characteristic length scales of the problem are much larger than the thickness of the bilayer \cite{helfrich1973elastic}.
 This assumption allows us to neglect the effect of transverse shear deformations and consider the classical Kirchhoff–Love shell kinematics for thin shell geometries \cite{novozilov1959}.
-Second, numerical solutions to the membrane shape equations (\Cref{eq:s-normal,eq:s-Tangential}) in general co-ordinates are challenging because of continuity requirements in the numerical scheme.
-We have overcome this challenge by adopting B-Spline basis functions, which allow high-order continuity, and the numerical framework of Isogeometric Analysis \cite{Cottrell2009}.
+Second, numerical solutions to the membrane shape equations (\Cref{eq:s-normal,eq:s-Tangential}) in general coordinates are challenging because of continuity requirements in the numerical scheme.
+We have overcome this challenge by adopting both B-Spline basis functions, which allow high-order continuity, and the numerical framework of Isogeometric Analysis \cite{Cottrell2009}.
 Finally, an inherent limitation of the Helfrich energy formulation in three dimensional simulations is the lack of resistance to shear deformation modes.
 The zero energy modes corresponding to shear deformation are eliminated in this framework by adding shear stabilization terms of smaller magnitude relative to the traditional bending terms in the Helfrich energy \cite{sauer2017}, thus restoring stability to the numerical model.
 A companion manuscript (in preparation by the authors) describes the details of the mathematical methods and numerical formulation, and establishes the validity of the computational framework by modeling a range of problems in membrane mechanics.
 Here, we present a validation of the 3D computational framework by comparing the output from the simulation with a known analytical solution of the classical tube pulling problem (\Cref{fig:pullout_comparison}A, B).
 In addition to demonstrating good agreement with the analytical solution, the 3D model also resolves the symmetric pathways of deformation if they are indeed the energy minimizing modes (\Cref{fig:pullout_comparison}A).
 Having validated the 3D numerical scheme, we then proceeded to simulate the different cases shown in (\Cref{fig:schematic}B-E) and compared them against axisymmetric pathways.
 We use three key metrics to compare the two models -- (1) the radial pinching load, represented by the collar pressure that drives constriction, (2) structural stiffness of the membrane, defined as the slope of the load-displacement response, and (3) membrane bending energy.
 We track these metrics for different pinching radii, which are defined as the shortest distances between the membrane and the center of the necking region.
 For fully symmetric configurations and those with lower symmetry, this distance is the radius of the smallest circle that can be fit in the necking region.